Course

 Conclusion

-Although illnesses caused by the adenovirus are commonplace in the pediatric population, as healthcare providers, it is extremely important to recognize the associated infections and possible outbreaks that can develop.
-We must be adamant about the prevention, spread, and potential complications in clinics, hospitals, schools, homes, and long-term pediatric facilities (4).
+Although illnesses caused by the adenovirus are commonplace in the pediatric population, as healthcare providers, it is essential to recognize the associated infections and possible outbreaks that can develop.
+We must be adamant about preventing, spreading, and potential complications in clinics, hospitals, schools, homes, public recreation facilities, and long-term pediatric facilities (9).

 References + Disclaimer